 - D cell rechargeable batteries required to power many of the large camping lanterns are not commonly available.

-Many established camp grounds offer powered sites to power your lighting, refrigeration, rechargeable batteries and other items which will save you the cost and hassle of establishing an alternative power setup for these items.
-A heavy reliance on powered sites will, however, significantly limit your camping options in terms of where you can camp and how far off the beaten track you can go.
-In addition, powered sites tend to be more popular and may not be as easy to book as unpowered sites.
+Many established camp grounds offer powered sites for your lighting, refrigeration, rechargeable batteries and other items which will save you the cost and hassle of establishing an alternative power setup for these items.
+A heavy reliance on these sites will, however, significantly limit your camping options in terms of where you can camp and how far off the beaten track you can go.
+In addition, they tend to be more popular and may not be as easy to book as unpowered sites.

-If you have established a good camping setup that is not dependent of mains electricity, you can avoid the need for two separate setups (one for powered and one for unpowered sites) and the temptation to bring along electric lights, toasters, kettles, extension cords, power boards and double adapters which can be bulky to transport and time consuming to pack and set up.
+If you have established a good camping setup that is not dependent of mains electricity, you can avoid the need for two separate setups (one for powered and one for unpowered sites) and the temptation to bring along electric lights, toasters, kettles, extension cords and double adapters which can be bulky to transport and time consuming to pack and set up.

-If you do choose a powered site, we definitely recommend using it only for powering your refrigeration, USB-charged lights, electronic devices and smaller power banks.
+If you do choose a powered site, we definitely recommend using it only for your refrigeration, USB-charged lights, electronic devices and smaller battery chargers.

 Gas - Propane, Butane and LPgas